Benjamin Constant: Paris

 In 1822, Goethe praised Constant in the following terms:

 I spent many instructive evenings with Benjamin Constant.
 Whoever recollects what this excellent man accomplished in [later] years, and with what zeal he advanced without wavering along the path which, once chosen, was forever followed, realizes what noble aspirations, as yet undeveloped, were fermenting within him.

-In 1830, King Louis Philippe I gave Constant a large sum of money to help him pay off his debts, and appointed him to the Conseil d'Etat.
+A Freemason, in 1830 King Louis Philippe I gave Constant a large sum of money to help him pay off his debts, and appointed him to the Conseil d'Etat.
 Constant is said to have fathered Albertine de Staël-Holstein (1797–1838), who later married Victor de Broglie (1785–1870).
 Constant died in Paris on 8 December 1830 and was buried in the Père Lachaise cemetery.

 Political philosophy

 Ancient and modern freedom

-One of the first thinkers to go by the name of "liberal", Constant looked to Britain rather than to ancient Rome for a practical model of freedom in a large mercantile society.
+One of the first thinkers to go by the name of "liberal", Constant looked to England rather than to ancient Rome for a practical model of freedom in a large mercantile society.
 He drew a distinction between the "Liberty of the Ancients" and the "Liberty of the Moderns".
 The Liberty of the Ancients was a participatory republican liberty, which gave the citizens the right to influence politics directly through debates and votes in the public assembly.
 To support this degree of participation, citizenship was a burdensome moral obligation requiring a considerable investment of time and energy.
 Generally, this required a sub-society of slaves to do much of the productive work, leaving the citizens free to deliberate on public affairs.
 Ancient Liberty was also limited to relatively small and homogenous male societies, in which they could be conveniently gathered together in one place to transact public affairs.

 The Liberty of the Moderns, in contrast, was based on the possession of civil liberties, the rule of law, and freedom from excessive state interference.
 Direct participation would be limited: a necessary consequence of the size of modern states, and also the inevitable result of having created a mercantile society in which there were no slaves but almost everybody had to earn a living through work.
 Instead, the voters would elect representatives, who would deliberate in Parliament on behalf of the people and would save citizens from daily political involvement.